poiyomi/PoiyomiDocs/docs/shading/main.md

 This option cannot be animated at runtime!
 Please consider a material swap if you need to change the lighting mode for some reason!
 :::

-### TextureRamp
+### Texture Ramp

-TextureRamp is a Toon lighting method that uses a gradient texture to determine the lighting level.
-This texture can be edited using the Thry gradient editor by clicking the gradient slot.
+Texture Ramp is a Toon lighting method that uses a gradient texture to determine the lighting level.
+This texture can be edited using the Thry Gradient Editor by clicking the gradient texture slot.

 Texture Ramp lighting is useful for creating cartoon-like lighting, especially when specific color gradients are desired.